The Best Cannabis Grow Lights for Your Home Grow

 • Spread Style: consists of smaller LEDs spread over a large surface area.

-• Chip-on-Board: are the largest and most powerful type of LED grow light.
+• Chip-on-Board: the largest and most powerful type of LED grow light.
 They offer the brightest and most intense LED lighting.

 Another benefit of using LEDs as your weed grow lights is that they don't get as hot as HIDs.
-So while the initial cost of LEDs is higher, HID growers often need to purchase extra equipment to keep their grow space from getting too hot.
+So, while the initial cost of LEDs is higher, HID growers often need to purchase extra equipment to keep their grow space from getting too hot.
 Not to mention that super-hot HID lights can be a fire hazard if not properly ventilated.

 LED lights can also simplify your work as a home grower, as they can be used for both veg and flowering stages.